Compare HSBC Credit Cards for 0% balance transfers, low fees and premium rewards offers.

-An award-winning online banking experience
+A convenient online banking experience

 The Home&Away Privilege Program

 As a HSBC cardholder, you get access to the HSBC Home&Away Privilege Program.
 This program gives you a range of discounts at shops, restaurants, and accommodation all over the world.
-You don’t need to do anything extra, you just need to have a HSBC credit card.

 Transfer reward points for frequent flyer points